ethereum-lists/4bytes/README.md

 If there are 2 methods matching this hex-signature they will be separated by semicolon(";").

 You can also get signatures with parameter names.
-Note that collisions might be higher here as people might use different parameter names.
+Note that collisions will be higher here as people can use different parameter names and the parameter names do not change the signature.
 In the example before:

 ```
 > curl https://raw.githubusercontent.com/ethereum-lists/4bytes/master/with_parameter_names/a9059cbb